MavenCode/KubeflowTraining/Day 2/KubeflowComponentsAndPipeline/Labs/3_TensorFlow_Example/readme.md

   4. Create Kubeflow components for each step from the python functions defined above

-  5. Define and Compile Kubeflo Pipeline
+  5. Define and Compile Kubeflow Pipeline

   6. Upload the Pipeline